 When the legal protection is in place, use your logo everywhere you can.
 Use it on business cards, stationery, letterhead, brochures, adverts, in your Website and any other place where you mention your company name.
 This will help build your image, raise your company’s visibility and lead to more business.

 To create a memorable and effective logo, knowing and understanding your brand is very crucial.
 As a business, you should create a unique and simple logo that is scalable and speaks clearly on the personality of your brand.
-The right logo can be a very effective tool in creating awareness about your business and help you build loyalty, trust and be the preferred choice among your competitors.
+The right logo can be a very effective tool in creating brand awareness about your business and help you build loyalty, trust and be the preferred choice among your competitors.